sedostheatre/sedos.co.uk/input/shows/2018-urinetown.md

 ---
-title: 'URINETOWN'
+title: Urinetown
 year: '2018'
-authors: 'Music and Lyrics by MARK HOLLMANN'
+authors: Music and Lyrics by MARK HOLLMANN
-authors2: 'Book and Lyrics by GREG KOTIS'
+authors2: Book and Lyrics by GREG KOTIS
 subtitle: Tomorrow will not stink!
 showtimes:
   - time: '2018-11-21 19:30+0100'